-Upside down ,-Кииәд-ургн, - only 24 known
+Upside down ,-Кииәд-урен, - only 24 known

-'-Penny-' no blank before 'Penny' only few known
+e down ተ-ዘዶዚ before 'Penny' known only few known

 Stops instead of hyphens - only few known

 Stops instead of hyphens - only few known

 right stamp of pair with comma instead of hyphen after 'Penny' - only one known normal 'Half-Penny' (BPA exp) ▲ on 11/2d SURCHARGE ▲ About 1900 times 'Half-Penny' was typed and caused many typo's and proofs that only automation can do this without any error.
 As technology advanced constantly, it became possible to develop machines that performed tasks more efficiently and accurately than humans.